vickydepasupil/bookstore-app/README.md

 <img width="398" alt="Screenshot 2024-12-03 at 4 47 39 PM" src="https://github.com/user-attachments/assets/e02b4327-a087-44f3-8ea6-30470b8afc31">

 ### Lighthouse analysis report:
+Lighthouse is a tool used to check website performance.
+It audits the website for SEO, accessibility, and loading times, among other things, and provides insights on how to improve the code to meet industry standards.
+I ran the build version of the app through Lighthouse and got the following results:

 <img width="1680" alt="Screenshot 2024-12-03 at 4 26 44 PM" src="https://github.com/user-attachments/assets/66041b01-5421-4d3e-9d87-a14d88634969">